Rule 4.425. Criteria affecting concurrent or consecutive sentences

 (1)A fact used to impose the upper term;

-(2)A fact used to otherwise enhance the defendant's prison sentence; and
+(2)A fact used to otherwise enhance the defendant's sentence in prison or county jail under section 1170(h); and

 (3)A fact that is an element of the crime may not be used to impose consecutive sentences.